 It is important to realize that everyone understands it is not easy to be unemployed or underemployed.
-The longer one spends searching for a new job, the more difficult it can be to keep your chin up and stay positive.
-However, more job recruiters and HR departments will agree that a positive attitude can help outweigh gaps or shortcomings on a resume.
+The longer one spends searching for a new job, the more difficult it can be to keep their chin up and stay positive.
+However, job recruiters and HR departments will agree, that a positive attitude can help outweigh gaps or shortcomings on a resume.

 While it may seem like common sense that staying positive will help you find a job faster, what is it about a positive attitude that makes it harder for employers to pass you by?